HNGLINGLI/Vision-check-website/README.md

   - **Export Options**: Export data in multiple formats (PDF, Excel, CSV).
   - **Copy and Print**: Easily copy or print the displayed data.

-## Data Management
-All vision test results are uploaded to ThingSpeak, ensuring real-time data accessibility and updates for both students and teachers.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript, Bootstrap
 - **Backend**: PHP